There are several ways to access the source code for the FreeType packages.

 Use anonymous CVS access

-Other, no longer maintained FreeType repositories which exist for historical interest only can be downloaded through CVS and viewed here.
+Other, no longer maintained FreeType repositories (which exist for historical interest only) can be downloaded from Savannah through CVS and viewed here.
 Use the following value for the CVSROOT environment variable (or the equivalent -d command line option of the cvs client):

 When asked for a password, simply press Enter for cvs login.
 The module names are freetype (Freetype version 1.x, C code), freetype1-contrib (contributed programs), and ftpascal (Freetype version 1.x, Pascal code).